 Buncombe County is facing an unprecedented affordable housing crisis due to rapid population growth, stark income gaps, a preponderance of low-wage service-industry jobs, rising housing costs, and a history of racial inequity.
-The 2019 Bowen Regional Housing Analysis indicates that 46.1% of Buncombe County renter households are cost burdened, paying more than 30% of their income on housing, while 19.4% are severely cost burdened, paying more than half of their income on housing.
-More than 3,500 households live in substandard conditions.
-With 45.7% of head of households age 55 or older, the number of aging adults facing housing challenges is growing.
+The 2021 WNC Housing Needs Assessment indicates that 48.5% of Buncombe County renter households are cost burdened, paying more than 30% of their income on housing, while 19.4% are severely cost burdened, paying more than half of their income on housing.
+There are 30,542 Buncombe County residents living in poverty (12.3% of population).
 Tens of thousands of local households experience a constant burden of uncertainty, stress, and fear due to unaffordable, substandard housing and barriers to affordable financing.
 These families are unable to afford essential expenses, forcing trade-offs between food, healthcare, heating, and other basic needs.